enrico-leonardi/ICA-as-source-separation-on-audio/README.md

 </ol>

 ## Data
 The employed scripts have been primarily developed by the course staff.
-The students were called to individually complete specific lines of code only, in order to apply the formulas discussed in class.
+The students were called to individually complete a few significant lines of code as a last step, in order to apply the formulas discussed in class.

 ## Goal
 The Exercise belongs to week 8 class, focused on dictionary learning and source separation.
 Specifically, several dictionary learning-based algorithms have been discussed, while only Independent Component Analysis has been applied.
 The objective of the exercise has been to understand the derivation behind ICA, and apply ICA as a source separation technique.
 The course provided us students with knowledge of: 1) Fundamental and widely applied signal processing methods.
 2) Matlab or Python as a tool for the development of signal processing algorithms.
 3) how to derive and construct a modern signal processing system based on machine learning.